kuhchung/kuhchung.github.io/pages/armory/index.md

 Total: Handicraft +15, Guard +10, Sharpener +11, Guard Boost +10

 Huge thanks to my friend misc for this set!
-If you want to put helmet on and guard through every single attack in the game (Lagi large electric field, Alatreon fireballs), then this is the set for you!
+If you want to put the proverbial helmet on and guard through every single attack in the game (Lagi large electric field, Alatreon fireballs), then this is the set for you!

 If you're using Sabertooth, it's a little easier since you have an extra slot to work with.